ClaspTV/Turner-Casting-Instant-App/README.md

 ![alt text][instantAppRunConfig]

 #### Expected
-Connected FireTV devices will appear in the list just like full Android app case.
+Connected FireTV devices should appear in the list (just like they did with full Android app).

 #### Current Issue
 Connected FireTV devices are not showing up in Android Instant App. (see below).